elbow-jason/boston/README.md

 ## Usage

-Note: the entire Full Example JSON below can be `POST` in place of each of the payloads.
+Note: the entire Full Example JSON below can be `POST`ed in place of each of the payloads.

 Note: I have a nanobox deployed DigitalOcean 1Gb server running at `http://192.241.205.72:4343` feel free to mess around.